ai-robots-txt/ai.robots.txt/README.md

 The second one tells your own webserver to return an error page when one of the listed AI crawlers tries to request a page from your website.
 A `.htaccess` file does not work on every webserver, but works correctly on most common and cheap shared hosting providers.
 The majority of AI crawlers set a "User Agent" string in every request they send, by which they are identifiable: this string is used to filter the request.
 Instead of simply hoping the crawler pledges to respect our intention, this solution actively sends back a bad webpage (an error or an empty page).
 Note that this solution isn't bulletproof either, as anyone can fake the sent User Agent.

+Note that, as stated in the [httpd documentation](https://httpd.apache.org/docs/current/howto/htaccess.html), more performant methods than an `.htaccess` file exist.
+Nevertheless, most shared hosting providers only allow `.htaccess` configuration.

 We suggest adding both files, as some crawlers may respect `robots.txt` while not having an identifiable User Agent; on the other hand, other crawlers may not respect the `robots.txt`, but they provide a identifiable User Agent by which we can filter them out.

 ## Contributing